Law school applications: Applying After Taking Time Off

 Letters of recommendation require a bit more thought.
 Should they be academic or professional?
 How can you track down an old professor?
 What if the professor doesn’t remember you?

 Here are some suggested guidelines for choosing between academic and professional recommendations.
-If you have been out of school for one to three years, your two primary letters of recommendation should still be academic ones.
-Depending on the circumstances, you will probably want to submit a third letter from your employer or supervisor, especially if it will substantially add to the information from your professors.
-If you have been out of school for three to five years, you can feel safe substituting one of your academic letters with a professional recommendation.
-If you have been out of school for five or more years, you should definitely forgo the academic letters and instead submit two professional recommendations.
+If you have been out of school for one to three years, you should still include at least one academic letter of recommendation.
+Depending on the circumstances, you will probably want to also submit a letter from your employer or supervisor, especially if it will substantially add to the information from your professor(s).
+If you have been out of school for three to five years, you may still see schools requiring an academic letter.
+But mostly, you’ll be fine submitting only professional letters of recommendation.
+If you have been out of school for five or more years, you should definitely forgo the academic letters and instead submit professional recommendations.
 If you have taken any courses since graduation—through a continuing education or graduate program—you should strongly consider obtaining a recommendation from one of those instructors.
+Remember: these are only general guidelines.
+Read each school’s requirements/expectations carefully, and contact the admissions offices directly if you still have questions.

 If it is too late to plan ahead—you are already a few years out of school and are worried about locating a professor who may or may not remember you—you should try the following steps.
 First, find out if the professor is still here at UMass by visiting the departmental website.
 If not, then contact the department staff directly to ask what information they might have about the professor’s whereabouts.
 Usually, they will know where a professor has moved to, and will often have this information for former graduate students as well.

 Once you find the potential recommender, be prepared for your initial contact.
 Refresh your own memory about the course(s) you took with the professor, and how you did (your transcript is the best source for this information).
 If you kept any work you did for that professor, dig it out before you make contact so you can refer to it.
-Once you have as much information as possible with which to spark the professor’s memory, make an initial contact via phone or email.
-(If by email, consider including a link to your LinkedIn profile so the professor can refresh their memory with your profile photo.)
+Once you have as much information as possible with which to spark the professor’s memory, make an initial contact via email.
+Include some specifics in your email to remind them of who you are and how they know you — with dates and class titles.
+In a sentence or two, share why you think they’d be a good recommender.
+This should focus on what they would know about your work, not on how great their class was!
+Include a resume — or even better a link to your LinkedIn profile with your picture.
 Ask specifically if the professor remembers you well enough and has a favorable enough impression of you to write a persuasive and detailed recommendation.
-Only if the response is affirmative should you go ahead and send out the necessary materials to the professor.
-Do not just send out the materials without first making contact with the professor.
+Only if the response is affirmative should you go ahead and send out the necessary materials to the instructor.
+Do not just send out the materials in your first re-introductory email.

 If you cannot locate the professor, or the professor does not feel comfortable writing you a letter of recommendation, you will have to move to Plan B. This may include using professional recommendations instead of academic ones.
 While this is not ideal, rest assured that it does not necessarily spell disaster for your application chances.
 Much depends on the quality of the recommendations you do obtain.